avolkov/2017-11-14-3d-printing/main_script.rst

 .. image:: images/parts/014-smooth-rods.png

 Parts that provide precision and rigidity for linear movements.
-I bought these on aliexpress for about $40 a set and they suck, and my printers are terrible.
+I bought these on aliexpress for about $40 a set and they suck, which makes my printers terrible.
 The linear rods came pre-bent, and these are one part of the 3D printer that needs to be precise.
 ABS is sensitive to initial layer height, all plastic is, but ABS in particular.
 And if you ever want to print at all with ABS you need to straight rods.

+A way to test rods is to put them on a flat surface -- i.e. dest, and if there's any gap between rod and desk, they are bent and will suck.
+0.5mm bend in the rod equals 2.5x layer height, so if you configure your printer properly changes are that the nozzle will hit the bed, or you will never get to have ABS to stick to it, because the nozzle will be way to far, to squish filament and make it stick.

 I'm getting a much more expensive set from Misumi USA, a part of this built was figuring out where to get suppliers, and if there's only one thing I can express in this talk it's -- DONT BUY SMOOTH RODS ON Aliexpress.